PROJECT:

 About the study: This is the third study in Marisa’s PhD research.

-Study 1 was a systematic review of the literature in the area and has now been published (link below).
+Study 1 was a systematic review of the literature in the area and has now been published.

-In Study 2, Marisa interviewed autistic students about their views about challenges in school and what helps.
-The findings of Study 2 will be used as a basis for discussion in the focus groups (‘school project groups’).
+In Study 2, Marisa interviewed autistic students about what helped school to be a better or easier place for them.
+The findings of Study 2 will be used as a basis for discussion in the focus groups.

 When: During the school day, date to be confirmed